jeremydecola/Mystic-Nights-Translation/README.md

 * xdeltaUI, Delta Patcher or just xdelta3 via cmd line.
 I have personally tested xdeltaUI and Delta Patcher which are both available on romhacking.net - I can't vouch for anything else
 * PATCH/Mystic_Nights_English_vX_X_X.xdelta (the xdelta patch file)

+I've had a few people tell me that the patching does not work so I re-tested on several systems with fresh downloads of all relevant files/tools.
+It definitely is working if you use xdeltaUI or DeltaPatcher from romhacking.net along with my v1.2.1 xdelta patch and a KOREAN clean copy of the game.
+If it is not working for you, please link me the exact version of the tool you are using and I'll debug it with you!
+Thanks.

 ### Instructions

 1) Launch "xdeltaUI.exe".